divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 4. It is easy to learn and use all of the framework, with only a few parts requiring additional time to use.
 5. It is very easy to learn and use the framework to tmplement the test app, finding documentation and examples is very easy.

-The critera are quite closely related to the implementation of the TwitterReader example app.
-But, this app is quite basic, and uses UI elements common to many applications, so it have some relevance for a wider range of applications.
-Of course, the ease of learning and use is closely related to developer experience, both in general, and experience with similar frameworks.
+These critera are quite closely related to the implementation of the TwitterReader example app.
+But, the app is quite basic, and uses UI elements common to many applications, so it has some relevance for a wider range of applications.
+Regarding ease of learning and use, this is of course closely related to developer experience, both in general, and in experience with similar frameworks.

 Functionality: